allenai/allennlp-demo/CONTRIBUTING.md

 The following describes the steps necessary to add a model implemented in [allennlp](https://github.com/allenai/allennlp) to the online demo.

-These assume that the model to be added to the demo is already available in the main fork of allennlp.
+These assume that the model to be added to the demo is already available in the main fork of allennlp.<br>
-In all these steps, we will follow the implementation of the SRL demo as an example.
+We will follow the implementation of the SRL demo as an example.

 ## Instructions